FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ### Calculations Tool
 Using [Calculations Tool](https://helpx.adobe.com/photoshop/using/channel-calculations.html) one could apply simple math operations on Layer / Channel / etc...
-Namely we can combine math operations (Add, Subtract, Multiply and even more esoteric functions) by repetitive use of the Calculation tool.
+Namely we can combine Math operations (Add, Subtract, Multiply and even more esoteric functions) by repetitive use of the Calculation tool.
 For instance, using the Calculation Tool we could easily generate the Midtones Mask from above by multiplying a layer and its inverse and scaling result by 4.
 So it gives us the option to use `+`, `-`, `*`, `/` on images, but not much more than that.